saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_3/LAB_04_Azure Sentinel.md

 Azure Sentinel is your bird's-eye view across the enterprise.
 Put the cloud and large-scale intelligence from decades of Microsoft security experience to work.
 Make your threat detection and response smarter and faster with artificial intelligence (AI)

-## Excerise 1: On-board Azure Sentinel
+## Exercise 1: On-board Azure Sentinel

 To on-board Azure Sentinel, you first need to enable Azure Sentinel, and then connect your data sources.
 Azure Sentinel comes with a number of connectors for Microsoft solutions, available out of the box and providing real-time integration, including Microsoft Threat Protection solutions, Microsoft 365 sources, including Office 365, Azure AD, Azure ATP, and Microsoft Cloud App Security, and more.
 In addition, there are built-in connectors to the broader security ecosystem for non-Microsoft solutions.
 You can also use common event format, Syslog or REST-API to connect your data sources with Azure Sentinel.